The 2025-26 NFL Playoffs are just weeks away, and the AFC and NFC brackets have turned out to be among the most surprising fields in recent memory.

 The defending champs, the Philadelphia Eagles, are in third, though they’ve shown some concerning inconsistency on both sides of the ball for a team that just hoisted the Lombardi over the Kansas City Chiefs less than a year ago.
 San Francisco punched their own ticket after Kyle Shanahan deftly navigated some significant early-season injuries to his top starters, and the Rams rode Matthew Stafford’s MVP caliber season into a playoffs lock, as well.

-The Carolina Panthers and Green Bay Packers are currently in the hunt for the last two NFC spots, with Carolina running a significantly better campaign than those of recent seasons, while the Detroit Lions and Tampa Bay Buccaneers — two teams that were considered shoe-in playoff contenders to start the season — fight to keep their postseason hopes afloat.
+Green Bay punched their postseason ticket in Week 17, while Carolina has been running a significantly better campaign than those of recent seasons and remains in the hunt.
+The Tampa Bay Buccaneers — a squad that was considered a shoo-in playoff contender to start the season — are also fighting to keep their postseason hopes afloat.

 NFC First Round Matchups